julioarhernandez/purevanity/src/_includes/service-pages/jaw-contouring.md

 <p class="services-details-two__text-2">
    Jaw contouring is a non-surgical treatment designed to enhance the shape and structure of your jawline.
-Using Radiesse, a long-lasting dermal filler, this procedure provides immediate volume and stimulation of natural collagen production, resulting in a more defined and youthful appearance.
+Using Radiesse®, a long-lasting dermal filler, this procedure provides immediate volume and stimulation of natural collagen production, resulting in a more defined and youthful appearance.
 It's ideal for individuals looking to add definition or restore volume to the jawline without the need for invasive surgery.
 </p>
 <p class="services-details-two__text-2">
    The treatment is popular among those seeking a sharper, more sculpted jawline to improve their overall facial balance.
-Whether you're addressing age-related volume loss or enhancing your natural contours, Radiesse offers a subtle yet effective solution with minimal downtime.
+Whether you're addressing age-related volume loss or enhancing your natural contours, Radiesse® offers a subtle yet effective solution with minimal downtime.
 </p>

 <h3 class="services-details-two__title-2">
    Comprehensive Overview of Jaw Contouring
 </h3>
 <p class="services-details-two__text-2">
-   Radiesse is an FDA-approved dermal filler made from calcium hydroxylapatite (CaHA) microspheres, which are naturally absorbed by the body over time.
-When injected into the jawline, Radiesse not only adds immediate volume but also encourages your body’s natural collagen production, creating a firmer, more structured appearance that lasts longer than traditional fillers.
+   Radiesse® is an FDA-approved dermal filler made from calcium hydroxylapatite (CaHA) microspheres, which are naturally absorbed by the body over time.
+When injected into the jawline, Radiesse® not only adds immediate volume but also encourages your body’s natural collagen production, creating a firmer, more structured appearance that lasts longer than traditional fillers.
 </p>
 <p class="services-details-two__text-2">
    The treatment is quick, typically taking 30 to 45 minutes.
 Most patients experience minimal discomfort as a local anesthetic is often applied to the treatment area.
-Since Radiesse is a biostimulatory filler, its effects continue to improve over the following weeks, with results lasting up to 12 to 18 months.
+Since Radiesse® is a biostimulatory filler, its effects continue to improve over the following weeks, with results lasting up to 12 to 18 months.
 </p>

 <h3 class="services-details-two__title-2">